Skip to Content

 Every owner shall ensure that every gate forming part of a pool enclosure:

-• is constructed in accordance with the standards prescribed in section 38 of the Fence By-law,
+• is constructed in accordance with the standards prescribed in Section 5 of the By-law.

 • is supported on substantial hinges,

-• is equipped with a self-closing device and with a self-latching device that is located at the top and on the inside of the gate.
+• is equipped with a self-closing device and with a self-latching device that is located at the top and on the inside of the gate, at least 1.22 m (4 feet) above the ground level.

 Step 1 - Conservation Authority and Grading